averagehuman/vboxn/README.rst

     vboxn-postinstall pangolin32

-If that went well, shutdown the machine again and launch it in headless (GUI-less) mode::
+If that succeeded, shutdown the machine again and launch it in headless (GUI-less) mode::

     vboxn headless pangolin32